neilsteven1997/cybersecurity/writeups/coursera/google-cybersecurity-professional-certificate/course-3-connect-and-protect-networks-and-network-security/module-4-activity-analysis-of-network-hardening/activity-analysis-of-network-hardening_2026-04-26.md

 ---

-**Goal:** _Writing an incident report for this security event.
-Using the tcpdump log file, determine which network protocol is identified in the packet captures during the investigation._
+**Goal:** _Writing a security risk assessment to analyze the incident and explain what methods can be used to further secure the network._

 ---